-in order to rehydrate effectively.
 It’s time to get a little technical, but bear with us.
-Most people’s sweat contains sodium at a concentration of 40-60 mEq/L, and in order to stay hydrated, you should replace salt and water and a similar concentration.
-However, many sports drinks are only concentrated at a 20 mEq/L level (increasing sodium beyond this level results in a less pleasant taste, like sea water).
-What does that mean?
-It means supplementing with a sports drink should only replenish half of the necessary salts.
-But do lower salt levels actually affect performance times?
-Researchers at Camilo José Cela University (UCJC) wanted to find out.
+Most people’s sweat contains sodium at a concentration of 40-60 mEq/L, and to stay hydrated, you should replace the lost salt and water with a similar concentration.
+However, many sports drinks are only concentrated at a 20 mEq/L level because increasing sodium beyond this level usually results in an unpleasant taste, like sea water.
+Supplementing with a low-concentration sports drink would therefore only replenish about half of the necessary electrolytes, relative to the water content.